datastax/ruby-driver/README.md

 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
 The current version works with:

 * Cassandra versions 1.2 and 2.0
 * Ruby 1.9.3 and 2.0
 * JRuby 1.7

-    _Note_: JRuby 1.6 is not officially supported, although 1.6.8 should work.

 * Rubinius 2.1

+__Note__: JRuby 1.6 is not officially supported, although 1.6.8 should work.

 ## Quick start